jonniek/mpv-scripts/README.md

 ## Small scripts inside this repo
-Script tags below are keybindings you can add to input.conf
+Script tags below are keybindings you can add to input.conf.
+Some of my scripts use script-messages for control instead of script-bindings to allow more dynamic commands to be parsed from parameters.
+You can call script-messages from any other lua script with mp.command("msg"), [mpv-repl](https://github.com/rossy/mpv-repl) by typing or just simply bind them to a key in input.conf.

 ### [appendUrl.lua](https://github.com/donmaiq/mpv-scripts/blob/master/appendURL.lua)
   Appends url from clipboard to playlist.
   `a script-binding appendURL`
 ### [cycleaudiodevice.lua](https://github.com/donmaiq/mpv-scripts/blob/master/cycleaudiodevice.lua)
   Cycles predefined audio devices.
 Created this because updating device name on many places was not convenient.
-Now I can just call script message with headphones/speakers from different places like for example [context](https://gist.github.com/avih/bee746200b5712220b8bd2f230e535de) menu script and only change them in one place between systems/setups.
+Now I can just call script message with headphones/speakers from different places like for example [context](https://gist.github.com/avih/bee746200b5712220b8bd2f230e535de) menu script or a alias command and only change them in one place between systems/setups.
 Set devices to match your system before using with help of `mpv --audio-device=help`.
 If you toggle only with key consider using a simple input config like `ctrl+A cycle-values audio-device "auto" "openal/device1" "pulse/device2.analog-stereo"` instead of this script.
   `ctrl+A script-binding cycleaudiodevice`
   argument below is index or nicename of device
   `KEY script-message setaudiodevice argument` - set audio device on runtime